Discover the best waterholes in the Blue Mountains, perfect for a peaceful swim surrounded by stunning natural scenery.

 6. Minnehaha Falls

-Minnehaha Falls is one of the prettiest waterfalls in the Blue Mountains, and it also offers one of the best natural swimming holes.
+Minnehaha Falls is one of the most picturesque waterfalls in the Blue Mountains and features one of the finest natural swimming holes in the region.

-The pool may be small, but the waterfall and the scenic surroundings make swimming there a great experience on a warm day.
+While the pool itself is relatively small, the stunning waterfall and scenic surroundings make it an exceptional spot for a refreshing swim on a warm day.

-To get to this beautiful waterfall on Yosemite Creek in Katoomba, you will need to complete a 1.5 km bushwalk through lovely scenery, with a few staircases towards the end.
+To reach this beautiful waterfall on Yosemite Creek in Katoomba, you’ll need to complete a 1.5 km bushwalk.
+The trail winds through charming scenery and includes a few staircases near the end.

-The car park at Minnehaha Falls Reserve is located at the end of Minni Ha Ha Road in North Katoomba.
-It’s a small car park, but there is plenty of street parking nearby if busy.
+The car park for Minnehaha Falls Reserve is located at the end of Minni Ha Ha Road in North Katoomba.
+While the car park is small, there is ample street parking available nearby if it’s busy.

 Find the trailhead to Minnehaha Falls on Google Maps.